cmstead/js-codeformer/README.md

 - Convert to Function Declaration
     - convert a function assigned to a variable declaration to a function declaration
     - no keybinding
+- Convert to Template Literal
+    - convert a string, or string concatenation to a template literal
+    - no keybinding

 - Select Conversion
     - Windows: ctrl+shift+j, c